 Other exhaust systems are fine too, but just stay away from no-name eBay units, which are more often a sign that a bike was dropped on its muffler than a sign that the owner wanted to invest anything.

 How much to pay for a used Ducati Monster

-You can get Monsters in the US for $2,500-4,000 for one in good condition and that has been maintained.
-Similar prices are available in the UK.
+In 2018/2019, you could get Monsters in the US for $2,500-4,000 for one in good condition and that has been maintained.
+Similar prices were available in the UK.

-In the US, I found a tool called MotoHunt that makes it easy to search all the local dealerships AND Craigslist adds nation-wide (in the US).
+In the US, a friend of mine runs a tool called MotoHunt that makes it easy to search all the local dealerships ads nationwide (in the US).
 Give it a try to find your Monster — it’s so easy to find good deals, you may just end up planning a fly-and-ride!
 (And read my interview with the creator.)

 In Australia, they’re a bit rarer, but you can find them.
-Here’s one on Gumtree that’s reasonable.
+Here’s one on Gumtree that was reasonable.